ianido/ConfigServer/README.md

 ###References!
 I dont want to store the same value every single time###
-Just add '*' at the front of the value and set the element you want to reference, lets reference global.SMTPServer
+Just add '*' at the front of the value and set the element you want to reference, lets reference global.ResponseTimeOut from the first element of the array applications
 ```
 #!json
 {